aws-samples/personalization-apis/docs/configuration.md

 ## Primary concepts

 - **Configuration** - there is a single configuration definition that is represented in JSON and stored as a hosted configuration profile in AWS AppConfig.
-A configuration skeleton is automatically created by the Personalization APIs solution deployment that you can quickly update to match your environment.
+A configuration can be automatically generated at deployment based on Amazon Personalize resources already in your account.
+Otherwise, a skeleton configuration is created that you can quickly update to match your environment.
 - **Namespace** - a logical construct within the configuration that can be used to organize recommenders at an application or dataset group level.
 One or more namespaces can be defined in the configuration.
 - **Recommender** - a logical provider of recommendations for a specific use case within a namespace.
 One or more recommenders can be defined for a namespace.
 - **Variation** - the definition for an actual implementation of a recommender.
 One or more variations can be defined for a recommender.
-Multiple variations are used with A/B tests.
+For example, multiple variations are used with A/B tests.
 - **Event target** - a destination or sink for events/interactions that are streamed to the events entry point for a namespace.
 One or more event targets can be defined for a namespace.

 ![Configuration Concepts](../images/configuration-concepts.png)